OpenF2/F2/README.md

 Join our team and help contribute to F2 on GitHub.
 Begin by reading our [contribution guidelines](CONTRIBUTING.md), and then start by [forking the repo](https://github.com/OpenF2/F2/fork_select), sending [pull requests](https://help.github.com/articles/using-pull-requests), or [submitting issues](https://github.com/OpenF2/F2/issues).

+Thank you to the [growing list of contributors](https://github.com/OpenF2/F2/graphs/contributors)!

 ## Copyright and License

 Copyright &copy; 2013 Markit On Demand, Inc.